larsvonchiller/JokerGame/README.md

 ## Description

-Was created as a test task for an interview.
-Shows weather considering your current geolocation.
+Created as an interview test and SpriteKit training project.

 ## Screenshots